ClusterHQ/flocker/docs/labs/docker-plugin.rst

 There are three main cases:

 * If the volume does not exist at all on the Flocker cluster, it is created on the host which requested it.
-* If the volume exists on a different node, it is moved in-place before the container is started.
+* If the volume exists on a different host, it is moved in-place before the container is started.
-* If the volume exists on the current node, the container can be started straight away.
+* If the volume exists on the current host, the container can be started straight away.

 Multiple containers can use the same Flocker volume (by referencing the same volume name, or by using Docker's ``--volumes-from``) so long as they are running on the same host.